 We reached out to Kristyan to learn more about his inspiring story and his advice for all who consider their next career step.
 Maybe you are among them?

-Before we dive in, just a reminder - you still have time until August 21 to apply for the UX/UI program
+Before we dive in, just a reminder - you still have time until July 9 to apply for the free pre-course

 Hi, Kristiyan, let’s start from the beginning.
 When did you first decide you wanted to pursue a career in UX/UI?